CurtisGreen/dallas-area-transit-alliance/_posts/myths-facts.md

 ---
 # Bottom Line
 DART is proactively addressing customer concerns, expanding services, and improving overall transit quality.
-Cutting DART's funding would undermine these efforts, despite the clear evidence of progress and growth in ridership.
-DART's continuous improvements and strategic vision showcase a commitment to enhancing transit for the community, making any funding cuts counterproductive.
+Cutting DART's funding would undermine these efforts, despite growth in ridership and clear evidence of progress.
+DART's continuous improvement and strategic vision showcase a commitment to enhancing transit for the community, making any funding cuts counterproductive.